Ras El Hanout SpiceNorth African Spice Blend

 I cannot find rose petals; do I need them?

-Although rose petals are in this recipe, if you cannot find them, you can omit them.
+Although rose petals are in this recipe, if you can’t find them, you can omit them.
 You can find rose petals in many international grocers these days in most places.
-The crushed rose petals here give the spice blend complexity, which is just another element in the ingredient list that gives rasel hanout an extra layer of flavour.
+The crushed rose petals here add complexity to the spice blend, which is just another element in the ingredient list that gives ras el hanout an extra layer of flavour.